Monday, September 12, 2022

 Molly lagged behind.
 Pausing, I waited for her to catch up.
 Her wispy legs lifted and fell, breaking through the snow like feathers as she neared me.
 I handed her the old flask I kept strapped to the side of my pack and let her drink her fill.
 Then I finished what was left and filled the flask with snow.
 I studied her face, making sure she was still there, and then took her small hand in mine and trudged onward.

-“Reva?” she began.
+“Reva?” she said.
 “There’s nobody alive anymore, is there?”

 I sighed.
-Molly displayed unwavering strength despite her frail body, yet if I said “enough,” she would drop in the snow and never want to get up, and I would be tempted to join her.
+Molly displayed unwavering strength despite her frail body, yet I suspected that if I said “enough,” she would drop in the snow and never want to get up, and I would be tempted to join her.
 How do you justify your own life when there were no others?
 What do you say to an eight-year-old who had witnessed what she had witnessed?

 “Good people are right around the next bend, Molly.”